willuhm-js/RickHider/README.md

 # RickHider
 A website for generating hidden rickrolls with custom metadata.
 RickHider uses custom SEO metadata to change how your rickroll appears on social media pages.
+The generated link shortens to conceal it further.
 Here is what a custom rickroll may look like on various platforms:

 ### Twitter
 ![Twitter preview](./images/twitter.png)